 You shouldn’t bathe in it as well, as some online articles suggest, because hard water can be harmful for your hair and skin(I personally use a shower filter to protect myself)

-So, if you have a RO purifier at your place- make sure you're collecting the waste water and putting it to good use.
-Here are some of my recommendations for the Best RO purifiers that are currently on the market.
+So, if you have a RO purifier at your place- make sure you’re collecting the waste water and putting it to good use.
+Here are some of my recommendations for the best water purifier brands in India

 What is UV Water Treatment and How Does It Work?